open-telemetry/opentelemetry-specification/specification/trace/api.md

 created in another process.
 Each propagators' deserialization must set `IsRemote` to true on a parent `SpanContext` so `Span` creation knows if the parent is remote.

+If the [`SuppressTracing`](#suppress-tracing) `Context` flag is set then the API MUST return the parent Span marked as non-recording, if one exists, otherwise return an empty non-recording Span.

 Any span that is created MUST also be ended.
 This is the responsibility of the user.